 Erasmus+ is the successor of the successful programme Erasmus established in 1987.
 Erasmus+ is the EU’s flagship education and training programme for mobility and academic cooperation across Europe and around the world.
-The programme’s streamlined structure supports three types of key actions, with a focus on EU added value and systemic impact:
+The programme’s streamlined structure supports three types of key actions, with a focus on EU-added value and systemic impact:

 Key Action 1: Learning mobility of individuals

-Key Action 2: Cooperation for innovation, capacity building and exchange of good practices
+Key Action 2: Cooperation for innovation, capacity building, and exchange of good practices

 Key Action 3: Support for policy reforms.

 The Erasmus+ Programme supports the European modernisation and internationalisation agenda in higher education.
 The programme also enhances the opportunities for cooperation and mobility internationally (outside of Europe) with Partner Countries, notably in the fields of higher education and youth.
-By signing the Erasmus+ Student Charter, VUM has committed itself to the transparent and efficient participation in the programme with the aim to reach its goals and benchmarks as formulated in the institutional Internationalisation Strategy approved in late 2015.
+By signing the Erasmus+ Student Charter, VUM has committed itself to transparent and efficient participation in the programme to reach its goals and benchmarks as formulated in the institutional Internationalisation Strategy approved in late 2015.